 At the law offices of Derek L. Hall, our legal team can examine your case and determine who might be liable for your injuries.
 We can also gather the evidence needed to prove your claim and fight for the compensation you deserve.

-Our law practice has more than 20 years of experience handling a wide range of legal claims like those involving falls and other types of premises liability.
+Our law practice has over 20 years of experience handling various legal claims, like those involving falls and other types of premises liability.
 We’ve helped our clients recover millions of dollars in compensation.

-For your free case review, call us or visit our contact page now.
+For free case reviews, call us or visit our contact page now.

 Is a Warning Sign Required?

-Warning signs are also required in areas where there are potential hazards that could harm visitors or guests to a property.
+Warning signs are also required in areas with potential hazards that could harm visitors or guests to a property.
 This goes back to the duty of care that property owners and managers have to tenants, guests, and others who visit or use their land.
-For instance, if a staircase breaks in someone’s store, the store owner has a legal obligation to repair the staircase and to warn visitors of the possible danger from using the stairs while the repairs are underway.
+For instance, if a staircase breaks in someone’s store, the store owner has a legal obligation to repair the staircase and to warn visitors of the possible danger of using the stairs while the repairs are underway.

 If there is a need for a warning sign and a property owner or manager does not put one up, then they may be liable for any injuries sustained by people injured on the property.